mattmuench/openshift-virt-pocs/multus-localnet/vm-networks/vm-networks-2-VLANs/vm-networks-2-VLANs.md

 !!!include(vm-networks-2-VLANs-nads-defauilt.yaml)!!!
 ```

-Since the NADs should be available only to specific namespaces, each namespace must use it's own defintion of the NAD using the smae definitions.
+Since the NADs should be available only to specific namespaces, each namespace must use it's own defintion of the NAD using the same definitions.
 In turn, more bridge-mappings must be configured for the NNCP:

 ## Alternative: Create the NADs for only selected namespaces with distinct VLANs per network - for outside access configuration